Pavel-Durov/blog/src/sdk-dx/README.md

 # Compatibility

 Compatibility in software SDKs refers to the ability of the SDK to work seamlessly with other versions of that software without causing errors.
-There are different compatibilities.
+There are different types of compatibilities.
 In all of the examples bellow we will refer to the same `createPost` function:
 ```ts
 // V1
 function createPost(title: string, content: string): Promise<Post> { /* EMPTY */ }